tmccombs/mexpr/README.md

 The `mexpr` (or more verbose `bytecurry.mexpr`) package contains two main macros.

-The `mexpr` macro parses it's arguments as an infix expression and produces the corresponding s-expression.
+The `infix` macro parses it's arguments as an infix expression and produces the corresponding s-expression.
 Each argument is evaluated as one of the following forms:

   - *Grouping*: The special forms `[` and `]` are used for grouping expressions.
 (Parentheses were already taken.)
   - *Operator*: An operator is a symbol that has been registered using the `defop` macro.
 It represents a binary operation.
   - *Operand*: An operand is any form which is not an operator.
 This means that normal prefix forms can be embedded in the infix expression.

-The `mexpr` macro can detect some syntax errors, in which case it will create a `syntax-error` condition.
+The `infix` macro can detect some syntax errors, in which case it will create a `syntax-error` condition.
 The type of the syntax error can be obtained with `syntax-error-type`.
 Unfortunately, at the moment some invalid forms simply produce strange results, such as a transposition of a operator and operand.

 ---------------------------------------------------------------------------------